Share this

 I'm serious.

-Not enough companies pay enough attention to the role "fun" has in promoting a culture of engaged givers.
+Not enough companies pay enough attention to the role "fun" and "relationship" have in promoting a culture of engaged givers.
+This is especially critical in attracting and retaining talented staff.
+Incentives also play a significant role.

 This is number 7 on my things to consider when you want to keep your employees engaged while creating a culture of giving.